 School Relations is coordinated through the Counseling Department.
 Activities with local high schools and middle schools are planned and conducted on an individual basis to initiate and maintain positive relations.
 For more information please contact: the Assessment Coordinator/School Relations, (760) 744-1150, ext.
-2182 or e-mail Assessment@palomar. edu.
+2182, or e-mail Assessment@palomar. edu.

-Peer Ambassador Program
+PEER Ambassador Program

 The Peer Ambassador Program places Palomar students at local high schools and community events to promote Palomar College.
 Peer Ambassadors also serve as mentors on campus.
+For more information please contact: the Assessment Coordinator/School Relations, (760) 744-1150, ext.
+2182, or e-mail Assessment@palomar.edu.

-Office of Student Affairs
+Student Affairs